ollien/pillminder/README.md

   server:
     # The address for the http server to listen on
     listen_addr: "127.0.0.1"
-    # The port for the HTTP server to listen on
+    # The port for the HTTP server to listen on.
+By default, nginx in the `web` container points to port 8000,
+    # but this can freely be changed if needed.
-    port: 8080
+    port: 8000
 ```

 Lastly, you must configure Docker Compose to point to your directory.
 You